sequentech/election-verifier/README.md

 ### Performing `recorded-as-cast` verification

-You can also verify the inclusion of a ballot tracker with `agora-verifier` in the list of encrypted ballots of the electoral tally.
+You can also verify the inclusion of a ballot tracker with `agora-verifier` in the list of encrypted ballots of the election tally.
 This is the so-called `recorded-as-cast` verification.
 Note that the ballot tracker is just a hash of the ballot.
 If the ballot tracker is `09684d8abd01c2227432bc6302e669fac4e4b3e7251f24c4a9c938683fa44705`, then to